I have had many people asking about how to do this mod using the kitsch-bent, CGB front-lighting panel and have yet to produce a proper tutorial.

 They are generally compliant but sometimes you'll get a toughy or two, try working those a little more.

-The idea is to get the bubbles out without making a big loca mess.
+The idea is to get the bubbles out with minimal loca getting squeezed out.

 Now that the bubbles are taken care of, set the light panel to align properly with the lcd screen for a proper seating into the shell case.